 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-Hospital inpatient services are accessible to anyone who must be safely managed through detoxification services when intensely dependent to drugs and/or alcohol, or who needs a better spectrum of care such as somebody who is dealing with a dual diagnosis so also needs mental health solutions during their treatment process.
-There are both short-term and long-term hospital inpatient services available.
+Hospital inpatient services are available to anyone that should be safely managed through detox services when seriously dependent to alcohol and drugs, or who requires a broader spectrum of care such as someone who has a dual diagnosis so also needs mental health solutions as part of their rehabilitation process.
+There are both short-term and long-term hospital inpatient services accessible.

-Outpatient solutions are on the lower end of the spectrum of rehabilitation services in terms of level of care, as the individual can maintain their lifestyle in lots of ways with no commitment of having to be in a rehab program while undergoing rehabilitation services.
-Even if this might seem perfect it might not provide the required change of atmosphere than many people in recovery have to have to have a successful rehab.
+Outpatient services are on the lower end of the spectrum of treatment solutions in terms of intensity of care, because the individual will be able to keep their lifestyle in lots of ways with no commitment of having to remain in a rehab program while receiving rehab services.
+Even if this might appear ideal it may not provide the required change of environment than a lot of people in recovery have to have to experience a productive rehabilitation.

-The hearing impaired are often prone to alcoholism and drug abuse due to challenges their impairment impose on them.
-While discovery of this issue can be hard among the hearing impaired, you can find ASL and other assistance services designed for them when drug abuse rehab is needed.
-Other than ASL, such services may include assistive listening tools and captioned video resources so that deaf and hearing impaired individuals are obtaining the support they require in alcohol and drug treatment.
+The hearing impaired are often predisposed to alcoholism and substance abuse due to challenges their impairment impose on them.
+While discovery of this issue can be difficult among the hearing impaired, there are ASL and also other assistance services intended for them when substance abuse treatment is required.
+Besides ASL, such services can include assistive listening equipment and captioned video resources to ensure that deaf and hearing impaired folks are obtaining the support they require in drug and alcohol rehab.

-Not all drug and alcohol treatment programs have the staff or wherewithal to cater to the needs of Spanish speaking clients, but luckily there are more and more programs that will do so because the need for Spanish services is higher than in the past.
-Counselling, study data and the like are now very often available in Spanish in both long and short terms centers which deliver inpatient or residential rehabilitation and outpatient Spanish treatment is available too nationwide.
+Not all drug and alcohol rehabilitation centers possess the staff or wherewithal to focus on the needs of Spanish speaking clientele, but fortunately there are more and more centers that are able to do so because the need for Spanish services is higher than previously.
+Counselling, study info and stuff like that are now very often obtainable in Spanish in both long and short terms programs which provide inpatient or residential rehab and outpatient Spanish treatment is available too around the country.

-Self Payment is necessary when someone's insurance isn't going to cover the entire cost of treatment or will only pay for part of it.
-In these cases, it may seem like a disadvantage but people really have a great deal of leverage due to the fact they can select whichever center they want without the restrictions from health insurance providers that so many individuals face.
-In addition, rehabilitation programs will frequently offer payment assistance for people whose only choice is self payment to help them get into rehab.
+Self Payment is needed when a person's insurance won't pay for the total cost of rehab or will only pay for part of it.
+In these instances, it may appear like a drawback but individuals really have a much more leverage due to the fact they can select whichever center they want without the restrictions from health insurance providers that so many men and women encounter.
+Likewise, rehabilitation facilities will frequently offer payment assistance for individuals whose only option is self payment to help them get into treatment.

-Some rehab centers will take Medicaid in the event the individual is unable to self pay or present another form of private health insurance.
-Medicaid may possibly cover outpatient and short-term rehabilitation in a limited amount of programs, and in this instance individuals might want to explore the self pay option and come up with up any resources they are able to to cover a more quality rehab facility that will get better results, say for example a long-term residential drug and alcohol rehab facility.
+Certain treatment programs will take Medicaid in the event the individual is not able to self pay or present some other kind of private health care insurance.
+Medicaid may only pay for outpatient and short-term rehabilitation within a limited amount of programs, and in this case individuals may choose to investigate the self pay option and drum up any resources they are able to to pay for a more quality rehab program that will produce better results, say for example a long-term residential drug rehab program.

-Medicare recipients can seek rehabilitation at drug and alcohol rehabilitation programs which provide either inpatient or outpatient rehabilitation when the facility is included in the network of Medicare-participating providers and with the consent of their Medicare appointed doctor, who must help out with setting up the individual's treatment strategy.
-Inpatient solutions are provided through Medicare Medicare Part A, with up front costs being similar to any other type of hospital stay, and outpatient rehab being paid for through Medicare Medicare Part B.
+Medicare recipients can seek rehabilitation at drug and alcohol rehabilitation centers which provide either inpatient or outpatient rehabilitation if the facility is in the network of Medicare-participating providers and with the consent of their Medicare appointed doctor, who must help in establishing the person's rehabilitation plan.
+Inpatient solutions are provided through Medicare Medicare Part A, with out of pocket costs being exactly like any other type of hospital stay, and outpatient rehab being covered through Medicare Medicare Part B.

-State financed insurance other than Medicaid can be used to cover the expense of alcohol and drug rehabilitation if other forms of insurance or self payment are not an option.
-If a person doesn't have private insurance and doesn't yet know if they may qualify for state insurance, they should talk with their Social Services office within their area to ascertain if they are and then apply.
-Most state financed insurance will handle both outpatient and inpatient treatment, but generally only inside the state which offers the insurance plan.
+State financed insurance other than Medicaid may be used to cover the costs of alcohol and drug treatment if other kinds of insurance or self payment aren't a choice.
+When someone doesn't have any private insurance and doesn't yet know whether they might be eligible for state insurance, they can consult their Social Services office in their area to figure out if they are and then apply.
+Most state financed insurance will handle both outpatient and inpatient treatment, but usually only in the state which provides the insurance plan.

-Depending on which program you are covered by, all private medical health insurance plans typically cover some sort of drug and alcohol rehab service ranging from outpatient rehabilitation to inpatient or residential drug rehab centers.
-Individuals might have to take part in a drug and alcohol rehabilitation facility that is in their network of providers and there may be other limitations such as how long their stay in rehab is covered.
-Individuals can select a quality center they like and speak with a rehabilitation specialist to find out if their insurance will handle it.
+Depending on which program you are covered by, all private medical health insurance plans generally cover some form of drug rehabilitation service which range from outpatient rehabilitation to inpatient or residential alcohol and drug treatment centers.
+Individuals could possibly have to participate in a drug treatment center that is in their network of providers and there might be other restrictions for example the length of time their stay in treatment is covered.
+Individuals can select an excellent program they like and consult with a rehabilitation counselor to determine if their insurance will take care of it.

-Military insurance which includes VA and Tricare does cover the expenses of particular drug abuse rehab services.
-Detox services, outpatient and inpatient facilities and also partial hospitalization are covered by military insurance, although military members may require pre-authorization in which case they can liaise with their VA or Tricare representative.
-There might be some restrictions concerning how long a stay in inpatient drug and alcohol rehab is allowed, and all of these questions will be answered prior to starting treatment so that it is clear how much time and individual can stay in the rehabilitation facility of choice.
+Military insurance such as VA and Tricare does cover the expenses of certain drug abuse rehabilitation services.
+Detox services, outpatient and inpatient facilities in addition to partial hospitalization are paid for by military insurance, although military members may need pre-authorization and in that case they can speak with their VA or Tricare representative.
+There might be some restrictions regarding how much time a stay in inpatient alcohol and drug rehab is allowed, and all of these questions will be answered prior to starting rehab so that it is clear how much time and individual can remain in the rehab program of preference.

 There are 33 listings in New Orleans, Louisiana: